jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 - __Stop__
 - __Record__

-So that excludes the following ones from being an execution command:
+So that may exclude the following ones from being an execution command:

 - __Not Runnable__
 - __Finished__